hashicorp/terraform-provider-azurerm/website/docs/d/batch_pool.html.markdown

 * `user_name` - The user name to log into the registry server.

 * `password` - The password to log into the registry server.

+* `identity_id` - The ARM resource id of the user assigned identity.

 ---